sannijesufemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr -d Cc - This will remove both upper and lower case 'C' from user's input

 rev - THis reverse the text from users

+cut -d':' -f1,6 /etc/passwd |sort - This displays all users and their home directories sorted by users with columns

+find . -empty -printf '%f\n' - The search through the current direct direct, sub directories and files for empty files and directories.
+It prints out the empty files and directories out one item on a single line.